SophieMcGee/brick_heroes/README.md

   - Prioritisation followed the MoSCoW framework:
       - Must Have: Core functionality like account registration, borrowing Lego sets, and subscription management.
       - Should Have: Features enhancing usability, such as filtering Lego sets by theme or difficulty.
-      - Could Have: Community features like sharing Lego creations or commenting on blog posts.
+      - Could Have: Community features like buying gift cards and sets, a blog for sharing Lego creations or commenting on blog posts.
   - User stories provided clear acceptance criteria to guide development and testing, ensuring that each feature met user expectations.

 3. **GitHub Project Board**